 It’s the 21st century and in this digital world, the percents of people, who are not paying online are very small.
 Now we can do everything through our laptops and smartphones and when I say everything, I really mean everything.
 We browse websites, listen to music, buy our stuff, and pay our bills online.

 Talking about it, a few years ago I was interested in the ways to transfer money and shop online, but I needed to feel safe.
 Some platforms were created – some became world-known, some of them worked for a year or so.
 In the past years, the platforms which we now use every day were integrated into merchants’ websites through online payment processing services, which had become a mandatory condition for them, if they wanted to sell their products easily.

-In this article I’m going to cover some of the most popular platforms for money transfer.
+In this article, I’m going to cover some of the most popular platforms for money transfer.

-With the platform users can pay for their purchases, but also their bills using their bank cards and also storing the money on the online wallet in their account.
+With the platform, users can pay for their purchases, but also their bills using their bank cards and also storing the money on the online wallet in their account.
 Easy, right?

 It’s used mostly in America, but it also operates in Europe and Asia, despite being banned in India.
 Companies like Amazon and Google are using it too.

-Netteler is a bit of a different from the two platforms above.
+Netteler is a bit different from the two platforms above.
 It is established 20 years ago and it’s used to transfer money from and to merchants, but mostly by forex trading and social network firms.
 They also offer prepaid MasterCard debit card to operate with.

 Of course, there are more companies out there and surely will have even more in the next year.
 It will be tough to choose!